-A.1.1 Portable carbon dioxide equipment is covered in NFPA 10, Standard for Portable Fire Extinguishers.
-The use of carbon dioxide for inerting is covered in NFPA 69, Standard on Explosion Prevention Systems.
+A.1.1 Portable carbon dioxide equipment is covered in NFPA 10.
+The use of carbon dioxide for inerting is covered in NFPA 69.

 A.1.3.5 Exposure to carbon dioxide discharge poses a hazard to personnel; therefore, additional safety features for all new installations and for retrofitting of existing systems are provided in Section 4.3.